atomxu10/atomxu10/README.md

 I'm Richeng, a graduate student with a passion for data and a background in statistical analysis.
 I hold a Master’s degree in Statistics from the University of Sheffield and have over 1-year experience in a data support role.

 I am proficient in programming languages like Python, R, and SQL, which I use for tasks including data cleansing, exploratory data analysis, and ML modeling.
 Also, I am skilled in using visualization tools like Tableau to develop insightful dashboards and reports.

+Check out my GitHub for projects and connect with me on Linkedin.
+Thank you for visiting!😄
 <!--
 **atomxu10/atomxu10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.